 Planning a winter wedding?
 Or undecided if it’s the perfect season for you?

-There’s no pressure on whether it’s going to be a nice day or not, if it is then it’s totally a bonus!
+On way to look at it is there’s no pressure on whether it’s going to be a nice day or not, if it is then it’s totally a bonus!

-Whereas Summer weddings we tend to feel disappointed if it’s a rubbish weather day (which seems to be the case for every August ever since we got married in 2009 haha).
+With Summer weddings we tend to feel disappointed if it’s a rubbish weather day (which seems to be the case for every August ever since we got married in 2009 haha).

 There’s a real warm and cosy vibe about a winter wedding too, don’t you think?